vladfilipro/apigeon/README.md

 ### Creating a REST server

-Once your apis are defined, in your route folder, create a file `server.js` with the following content
+Once your routes are defined, in your route folder, create a file `server.js` with the following content

 ```
     'use strict';